Special Order 191

-Special Order 191 (series 1862), also known as the "Lost Dispatch" and the "Lost Order", was a general movement order issued by Confederate Army General Robert E. Lee on about September 9, 1862, during the Maryland Campaign of the American Civil War.
-A lost copy of this order was recovered on September 13 by Union Army troops in Frederick County, Maryland, and the subsequent military intelligence gained by the Union played an important role in the Battle of South Mountain and Battle of Antietam.
+Special Order 191 (series 1862), also known as the "Lost Dispatch" and the "Lost Order", was a general movement order issued by Confederate Army General Robert E. Lee in September 1862, during the Maryland Campaign of the American Civil War.
+A discarded copy of this order was recovered several days later by Union Army troops in Frederick County, Maryland; it was passed to General George B. McClellan, who subsequently altered his own forces' movement and defeated Lee at the Battle of Antietam.
+Historians differ on how much the discovery contributed to McClellan's victory.

 History

 Drafting

 The order was drafted on or about September 9, 1862, during the Maryland Campaign.
 It gave details of the movements of the Army of Northern Virginia during the early days of its invasion of Maryland.
 Lee divided his army, which he planned to regroup later; according to the precise text Major General Stonewall Jackson was to move his command to Martinsburg while McLaws's command and Walker's command "endeavored to capture Harpers Ferry."
 Major General James Longstreet was to move his command northward to Boonsborough.
 Major General D. H. Hill's division was to act as rear guard on the march from Frederick.

 Lee delineated the routes and roads to be taken and the timing for the investment of Harpers Ferry.
-Adjutant Robert H. Chilton penned copies of the letter and endorsed them in Lee's name.
-Staff officers distributed the copies to various Confederate generals.
-Jackson in turn copied the document for one of his subordinates, D. H. Hill, who was to exercise independent command as the rear guard.
-Hill said the only copy he received was the one from Jackson.
+On September 12th, from Hagerstown, Lee sent the original order of the 9th to President Davis.
+AAG Robert Chilton signed this document Lee's staff officers, with the exception of Charles Venable, denied being involved in the promulgation of the Order.
+After the war, D.H.
+Hill produced a copy of the Order written in the hand of his brother-in-law, Stonewall Jackson.
+No other division commander produced a copy of the Order.
+Longstreet claimed, in 1895, that he ate his copy.